epsilon-akshay/jass_db/README.md

 ## JASS DB - Just A Simple Storage
-This is a strict learners project where the code will be clean, concise and self explanatory to learn how to build a simple database(not decided what kind) but for learers process, once this project is a success we will move onto giving this database the power of being distributed Lets ensure as an open source community i get support and motivation to complete this project.
+This is a strict learners project where the code will be clean, concise and self explanatory to learn how to build a simple database(not decided what kind) but for learners process, once this project is a success we will move onto giving this database the power of being distributed
+Lets ensure as an open source community i get support and motivation to complete this project.

 oh one more thing ill be doing it in my fav programming language GOLANG.